beejjorgensen/bgnet0/src/bgnet0_part_3900_chat.md

 determine the JSON data length.
 And then after that, see if you have the length (plus 2 for the 2-byte header) in your buffer.

+If you don't, you'll have to keep receiving data in a loop until you have enough.
+Also remember that you might receive some data from the next packet in a single `recv()` call.

+Your code has to work no matter how many bytes are returned by `recv()`, even if it's more or fewer than you expected!

+**Have a `get_next_packet()` function** that will extract and return the next packet, like you've done in earlier projects.
+Abstracting the byte stream into packets like this will make your life easier.

 ## JSON Payloads

 If your JSON is rusty, check out the [Appendix: JSON](#appendix-json)